 St. John, Virgin Islands is absolutely gorgeous!
 It is an amazingly beautiful island – white sand, deep blue water, and lush green hills.
 This is quite possibly the most perfect Caribbean Island we’ve ever seen.
 And there’s no better way to enjoy the island than a visit to Trunk Bay Beach.

-The crescent-shaped stretch of sand that is the beach at Trunk Bay is the most visited beach on St John Island.
+The crescent-shaped stretch of sand that is the beach at Trunk Bay is the most visited beach on the island.
 More importantly, it is consistently ranked as one of the top 10 beaches in the world.
 And we would absolutely agree with that!

 But the real reason many people visit is to enjoy the Trunk Bay snorkeling course.
 Located just off shore, a short underwater snorkel course takes snorkelers around the Trunk Cay islet while giving them the chance to see fish, reefs, and learn a little something about the island.
 It takes about an hour to go around the island while snorkeling the course, which is maintained by the Virgin Islands National Park Service.